 You can normally get best results by compressing the folder that contains users' files - Documents and Settings in Windows XP, Users in Windows Vista, 7, 8 and 8.1.

-You should never try to compress a whole system drive or Windows folder or its subfolders - this will make your computer unbootable!
+You should never try to compress a whole system drive (drive C:\, the partition where Windows is installed), or Windows folder or its subfolders - this will make your computer unbootable!

 First, close all open programs and documents.
 Open Windows/File Explorer using keyboard shortcut Windows Key+E and open the drive where users' files are.
 In Windows XP, locate and right-click the Documents and Settings folder.
 In Windows Vista and later, locate the Users folder, click on it once and then right-click it.

 Folder Properties window opens.
 Click the Advanced button.

 In the Advanced Attributes window, enable the Compress contents to save disk space option.
 Then click OK twice to close this window and the Folder Properties window.